neow3j/neow3j-docs/docs/dapp_development/token_transfer.md

         .send();
 ```

-In this example, if the balance of account1 is not high enough to cover the amount, account2 is used to cover the remaining amount,
+In this example, if the balance of account1 is not high enough to cover the amount, account2 or account3 is used to cover the remaining
-then if the amount is still not covered, account3 is used.
-E.g. you want to send 15 Neo and account1, 2 and 3 all hold 10 Neo each.
+amount (the order is not guaranteed!), then if the amount is still not covered, the remaining account is used.
+E.g. you want to send 15 Neo
-The above sent transaction would contain a transfer of 10 Neo from account1 and a transfer of 5 Neo from account2 or account3.
+and account1, 2 and 3 all hold 10 Neo each.
+The above sent transaction would contain a transfer of 10 Neo from account1 and a transfer of
+5 Neo from account2 or account3.

 > **Note:** In the method `transfer()` the full wallet can be used.
 The order of the used accounts is not explicitly defined.
 > If you want to force a specific order, see the next section.